MapServer/MapServer/INSTALL_CMAKE.md

 ## Available Options

-Following is a list of option, taken from MapServer's [CMakeLists.txt](https://github.com/MapServer/MapServer/blob/main/CMakeLists.txt) configuration file.
+The following is a list of options, taken from MapServer's [CMakeLists.txt](https://github.com/MapServer/MapServer/blob/main/CMakeLists.txt) configuration file.
 After the description of the option, the ON/OFF flag states if the option is enabled by default (in which case the cmake step will fail if the dependency cannot be found).
 All of these can be enabled or disabled by